Jinger Duggar shows off her legs in a short dress on a date with husband Jeremy as she IGNORES Father Jim Bobs' strict rules | ExBulletin

 Jinger, 27, also shared photos from their day, as the couple not only made ice cream but hit the mini-golf course as well.

-Last month, Jinger pushed the family dress code as she rocked a pair of tiny denim shorts.
+Last month, Jinger took the family dress code to the next level by wearing tiny denim shorts.

 CHALLENGE YOUR PARENTS

-In her new book, The Hope We Hold: Finding Peace in God’s Promises, with Jeremy, she reflected on why she started to challenge her parents’ strict dress codes.
+In her new book, The Hope We Hold: Finding Peace in the Promises of God, with Jeremy, she reflected on why she began to challenge her parents’ strict dress codes.

 Jinger wrote: “My mother always dressed us girls in skirts and dresses, a standard taken from Deuteronomy 22: 5, which says,” A woman should not wear a man’s garment “(ESV) and I never really questioned it. . “